 carshow in Fort Worth, usually held on the third Saturday in September,

 which offers free testing during the event; all proceeds generated

 from this event benefit research and treatment for prostate cancer.

-North Texas Prostate Cancer Coalition, Man to Man (ACS), Fort Worth as well as the USMD and
+North Texas Prostate Cancer Coalition, Man to Man (ACS), Fort Worth as well as the

 were registered; more importantly, over 150 men took advantage of the

-free prostate screening.
+free prostate testing.